AaliyahSouleyman/product-preview-card-component/README.md

 ### Built with

-- Semantic HTML5 markup
+- Semantic HTML5 Markup
-- CSS
+- CSS Custom Variables
+- Media Queries

+### Lessons Learned

+- Gained a grasp of CSS custom variables to create readable and maintainable code
+- Learned to utilize media queries to produce responsive components